Gapminder/gsheets-gm-functions/docs/README.md

 Inserts a concept column, including a header row, with a common Gapminder concept matched against the input column/table range.

-Requires that the corresponding concept data is first imported using the "Gapminder Data -> Import/refresh data dependencies".
+Note: Requires that the concept data to match against is first imported using the "Gapminder Data -> Import/refresh data dependencies".

 **Parameters:**